-This month I set myself the challenge of running at least 5km, every day in June.
+This month I set myself the challenge of running 5km, every day in June.
 I wanted to do this as a nice way of kicking off the first month of Berlin Marathon training, to get a decent mileage base in, and hopefully learn a few new things along the way!
 So, how did I get on?

 Well, first of all, I did it!
 I got out there every single day in June, racking up a total of 176km for the month.
 That’s a pretty nice achievement!
 My VO2 max has gone up by a couple of points, and running a comfortably-paced 5km feels as easy as breathing.